Azure-Samples/search-dotnet-getting-started/README.md

 # Getting Started with Azure Search using .NET

-This sample includes several projects that are meant to help when getting started with Azure Search and .NET.
+This sample includes several projects that are meant to help get started with Azure Search and .NET.
 It leverages the [Azure Search .NET SDK](https://aka.ms/search-sdk) as well as many best practices.

 The DotNetHowTo sample is a simple .NET Core console application that shows how to: